-- An end of the year Financial Report that is submitted by the ASM/GSMSA Director of Finance in June.
-This report will include all MBA and MPAc Programming Expenditures, Incomes, Balances, and Detailed Budget.
-In addition, the ASM/GSMSA Director of Finance will submit all their tax reporting documents. - Once the end of the year report is submitted, then each program should request funding, The Big Ask, for the following year in July.
-It takes about 2-6 weeks for the decision to be made and the check to be cut for each program.
+- An end of the year Financial Report that is submitted by the ASM Director of Finance in June.
+This report will include all MBA (and MPAc).
+Programming Expenditures, Incomes, Balances, and Detailed Budget.
+In addition, the ASM Director of Finance will submit all their tax reporting documents. - Once the end of the year report is submitted, then each program should request funding, The Big Ask, for the following year in July.
+It takes about 2-6 weeks for the decision to be made and the money will go to the ASM. - The ASM Director of Finance will then distribute the money to the other programs according to the GSM's recommendation.